quaadgras/graphics.gd/Readme.md

 ## Next Steps

-Check out the [the.graphics.gd/guide](https://the.graphics.gd/guide) which covers more topics.
+Check out the [the.graphics.gd/guide](https://the.graphics.gd/guide) which covers much, much more!.

-## Design Principles
+## TLDR

-Each graphics class is available as a package under `classdb`.
-To import the `Node` class you can import `"graphics.gd/classdb/Node"` There's no inheritance, so to access a 'super' class, you need to call `Super()` on an Extension 'Class'.
+Each engine class is available as a package under `classdb`.
+To import the `Node` class you can import `"graphics.gd/classdb/Node"` There's no inheritance, so to access a 'super' class, you need to call `Super()` on an extension 'class'.
 All engine classes have methods to cast to any sub-classes they extend for example `AsObject()` or `AsNode2D()`.

 Methods have been renamed to follow Go conventions, so instead of underscores, methods are named as PascalCase.
-Keep this in mind when referring to the Engine documentation.
+Keep this in mind when referring to Godot documentation.

 https://docs.godotengine.org/en/latest/index.html